 Is Money the Root of All Evil?

 Is money (or the love of money) the root of all evil?
 Some people claim this to be true.
 Would people still commit crimes in an economy without money?
 The answer is “yes”.
-Instead of stealing money, people would then steal things.
-Money probably makes it easier to commit crimes, but most people would agree that even without money, it’s human nature and not money itself that encourages some people to engage in evil acts.
+Some crimes involve no money (relationship abuse, control issues, etc.).
+Or in the case of theft, people would steal things instead of money.
+Money probably makes it easier to commit crimes (it’s easier to rob a bank than to steal 1,000 chickens from a farm), but most people would agree that even without money, it’s human nature and not money itself that encourages some people to engage in evil acts.

 An Economy without Money